dart-lang/language/accepted/future-releases/constructor-tearoffs/feature-specification.md

 just as you can currently invoke the constructor as <code>*C*.*name*(*args*)</code>, or <code>*C*\<*typeArgs*>.*name*(*args*)</code>.

-Expressions of the form <code>*C*\<*typeArgs*>.*name*</code> are potentially compile-time constant expressions and are compile-time constants if the type arguments are constant types (and <code>*C*.*name*</code> actually denotes a constructor).
+_These expressions can be constant, as specified in the section about constant expressions._

-_The former syntax, without type arguments, is currently allowed by the language grammar, but is rejected by the static semantics as not being a valid expression when denoting a constructor.
-The latter syntax is not currently grammatically an_ expression_.
+_The syntax without type arguments, is currently allowed by the language grammar, but is rejected by the static semantics as not being a valid expression when denoting a constructor.
+The syntax with type arguments is not currently grammatically an expression.
 Both can occur as part of a constructor invocation, but cannot be expressions by themselves because they have no values.
 We introduce a static and dynamic expression semantics for such a *named constructor tear-off expression*, which makes them valid expressions._

 A named constructor tear-off expression of one of the forms above evaluates to a function value which could be created by tearing off a *corresponding constructor function*, which would be a static function defined on the class denoted by *C*, with a fresh name here represented by adding `$tearoff`: